adamforprovo/campaign-website/src/content/issues.md

 Provo is an economic hub.
 We offer education, jobs, recreation, and real opportunities for upward mobility.

 Utah County is projected to grow by over 160,000 people in the next decade.
-If we push this growth outside our city, we could see thousands of new commuters driving into Provo each day — straining our roads without bringing in new revenue.
+If we push this growth outside our city, we could see thousands of new commuters driving into Provo each day — straining our resources without bringing in new revenue.

 **We should plan new growth around employment centers, the university, and transit.** This will strengthen our tax base, reduce traffic, and provide a better quality of life for all our residents.